chainer/chainer/docs/source/examples/dcgan.rst

 Let's retrieve the CIFAR-10 dataset by using Chainer's dataset utility function :class:`~chainer.datasets.get_cifar10`.
 CIFAR-10 is a set of small natural images.
 Each example is an RGB color image of size 32x32.
-In the original images, each component of pixels is represented by one-byte unsigned integer.
+In the original images, each of R, G, B of pixels is represented by one-byte unsigned integer (i.e. from 0 to 255).
 This function changes the scale of pixel values into ``[0, scale]`` float values.

 .. literalinclude:: ../../../examples/dcgan/train_dcgan.py